 Tip 2.
 Get to know your people

 Gone are the days of lifelong loyalty to one employer, most people are committed to their careers, not their companies.
-That is why it is important that employees feel that they have the opportunity to contribute with all their knowledge and skills, so that people feel valuable and will stay.
+That is why it is important that employees feel that they have the opportunity to contribute with all their knowledge and skills so that people feel valued and will stay.

 In addition, employees want to be able to develop, they want to feel that there are opportunities for growth and that they can seize opportunities that suit them.
 Certainly young employees, certainly the highly educated ones.
 Regular personal contact is essential for this.

-It is not necessary to have an in-depth conversation every week, but develop a sensitivity, an alertness, to see or create opportunities for different employees so that you can provide them.
+It is not necessary to have an in-depth conversation every week but develop sensitivity, alertness, to see or create opportunities for different employees so that you can provide them.
 Know who can shine in what and what someone else wants to learn and work to make that happen.
 This way people are inspired to connect with the work they do.

 Tip 3.
 Let go of control

 A direct result of sincere contact with employees is that you create an atmosphere that makes connection possible and in which people give each other something.
 It works to discover common values, between employees and between employees and the company.
 Discussing personal and collective goals makes people feel seen and appreciated and that there is a future ahead of them.
 This requires managers to be able to let go of control, to loosen the reigns.

 The worse it goes, the more likely people are to tighten those reigns properly, but that only creates more resistance.
 Working together successfully means trusting each other, and trust can only build when you connect and get to know each other.